3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: 3-Crossed Module Structure

 In this section, we aim to interpret the symmetry structure of our theory in terms of a 3-crossed module, which provides one of the formulations of the four-group.
-The system \eqref{eq:Action} exhibits six higher-form symmetries raiging from $(-1)$- to 4-form, with nontrivial correlations among them.
-In particular, we argue that the correlations among the 0-,1-,2- and 4-form symmetries can be understood as the operations of a 3-crossed module.
+The system \eqref{eq:Action} exhibits six higher-form symmetries ranging from $(-1)$- to 4-form, with nontrivial correlations among them.
+In particular, we argue that the correlations among the 0-,1-,2-, and 4-form symmetries can be understood as the operations of a 3-crossed module.

 To extract this 3-crossed module structure, we interpret deformations of background gauge fields and flat curvature conditions as the vainshing of fake curvature conditions in the framework of higher gauge theories \cite{Hitchin:1999fh,Breen:2001ie,Baez:2004in,Baez:2010ya,Martins:2009evc,Schreiber:2008kcv,Saemann:2013pca,Wang:2013dwa,Schreiber:2008S,Martins:2007uki,MARTINS20113309,Martins:2009evc}.\footnote{In case of the four-group (3-crossed modules), see App.~\ref{App:4GT}.} As discussed in these references, these conditions are precisely those required for defining higher holonomies.
-Just as in the ordinary gauge theory, where the curvature is defined as $F=\diff A + \frac{1}{2}A\liewedge A$, the fake curvatures in higher gauge htoery are defined through algebraic operations of the 3-crossed module such as Lie brakets, Peiffer liftings, and left actions.\footnote{See App.~\ref{App:4GT} for the notation $\liewedge$} Therefore, by examining their explicit forms, one can read off the nontrivial operations characterizing the 3-crossed module structure.
+Just as in the ordinary gauge theory, where the curvature is defined as $F=\diff A + \frac{1}{2}A\liewedge A$, the fake curvatures in higher gauge theory are defined through algebraic operations of the 3-crossed module such as Lie brackets, Peiffer liftings, and left actions.
+Therefore, by examining their explicit forms, one can read off the nontrivial operations characterizing the 3-crossed module structure.
 Furthermore, we demonstrate that the gauge transformation laws, such as Equation \eqref{eq:3.19}, are elegantly reproduced within this framework, indicating that the invertible symmetry structure is indeed captured correctly by the 3-crossed module.